tengrommel/example/sys/concurrency/readme.md

 ## Monitor goroutines

 ## Shared memory and mutexes
+> Shared memory and shared variables are the most common ways for UNIX threads to communicate with each other.

+A mutex variable, which is an abbreviation of mutual exclusion variable, is mainly used for thread synchronization and for protecting shared data when multiple writes can occur at the same time.

 ## The sync.Mutex and sync.RWMutex types
+> The sync.Mutex type is the Go implementation of a mutex.
+Its definition, which can be found in the mutex.go

 ## The context package and its advanced functionality